 There are many different variables that contribute to how a sound will be perceived i.e. (Head shape & density-ears-nasal/oral cavities)

-Sound arrives to our ears and gets through the outer ear to the middle ear.
+Sound arrives in our ears and gets through the outer ear to the middle ear.

-The structure/anatomy of the outer ear conveys/guides sound to the auditory canal and due to the complex interactions that happens between sound coming in and small reflection inside the ear, the outcome is spectral filtering, the direction of the incoming sound dictates what kind of filtering it is, in addition the human body scatters and filters the incoming sounds which is used an auditory cue to the location
+The structure/anatomy of the outer ear conveys/guides sound to the auditory canal and due to the complex interactions that happen between sound coming in and small reflection inside the ear, the outcome is spectral filtering, the direction of the incoming sound dictates what kind of filtering it is, in addition, the human body scatters and filters the incoming sounds which are used an auditory cue to the location

 HRTF describes how the frequency response, time and level difference of sound arriving at both ears.
 (4)

 It’s obvious that every human body differs (Head/Ears shape)

 Sound is presented from a specific point in space then it’s filtered by means of diffraction and reflection before the eardrum and the inner ear transduce it.

 The difference in arrival time between both ears helps the human brain to determine the azimuth of a sound, the high-frequency response, its relative loudness and the spectral reflections introduced from the human body

 The loss of high-frequency content, loss of intensity and ratio between dry/reverberated signals cue our brain to determine the distance of the sound source.